ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/file_nmcr.md

     NMCR(N. Multi Cell R.)-->G2D(Graphics 2D);
     MCBK(Multi Cell Bank)-->NMCR;
 ```
-The multi cell resource combines multiple animated cells into objects.
+The multi cell runtime combines multiple animated cells into objects.
 These can be animated again to allow more complex animations.

 ## Table of Contents
 * [Data Structure](#data-structure)